MicrosoftDocs/learn/learn-pr/azure/monitor-java-azure/includes/3-exercise-setup.md

 ## Set up the sample microservice application

-In a web browser, open https://shell.azure.com in a new browser windows.
+In a web browser, open https://shell.azure.com in a new browser window.
 Select "Bash" mode in the top right-hand side.
 Next, in the bash window, run the following commands to clone the sample repository and open the built-in Azure editor: